WSUCptSCapstone-Fall2022Spring2023/msft-imagedataprocessing/Documentation/project.md

 #### 2.2.1 Sensor's Processor

 1. **Take RBG and NoIR pictures**
-    1. The processor should be able to take pictures from both cameras, at the same time, at user-specified intervals
-    2. Maps to the user being able to collect data
-    3. Priority Level: 0
+    i.
+The processor should be able to take pictures from both cameras, at the same time, at user-specified intervals ii.
+Maps to the user being able to collect data iii.
+Priority Level: 0
 2. **Combine data from different cameras and sensors**
-    1. The processor should be able to combine the RBG and NoIR images that were taken at the same time, associate the image with a timestamp, and combine other data taken at the sensor at the same time.
-This could include weather data.
-    2. Maps to the user being able to collect data
-    3. Priority Level: 0
+    i.
+The processor should be able to combine the RBG and NoIR images that were taken at the same time, associate the image with a timestamp, and combine other data taken at the sensor at the same time.
+This could include weather data. ii.
+Maps to the user being able to collect data iii.
+Priority Level: 0
 3. **Compress the data**
-    1. The processor should be able to compress the combined data for it to be sent to the central hub
-    2. Maps to the user being able to collect data
-    3. Priority Level: 1
+    i.
+The processor should be able to compress the combined data for it to be sent to the central hub ii.
+Maps to the user being able to collect data iii.
+Priority Level: 1
 4. **Send the data to the central hub**
-    1. The processor should be able to send the compressed data to the central hub
-    2. Maps to the user being able to collect data
-    3. Priority Level: 0
+    i.
+The processor should be able to send the compressed data to the central hub ii.
+Maps to the user being able to collect data iii.
+Priority Level: 0

 #### 2.2.2.
 Central hub/User Interface

 1. **Allow users to request data**
-    1. The system should allow users to request data from the database
-    2. Maps to the user being able to see data
-    3. Priority Level: 0
+    i.
+The system should allow users to request data from the database ii.
+Maps to the user being able to see data iii.
+Priority Level: 0
 2. **Display the requested data in a way that is organized and easy to interpret**
-    1. The system should display the data in a way that is easy to understand.
-It should group data by sensor number and timestamp.
-    2. Maps to the user being able to see data
-    3. Priority Level: 0
+    i.
+The system should display the data in a way that is easy to understand.
+It should group data by sensor number and timestamp. ii.
+Maps to the user being able to see data iii.
+Priority Level: 0
 3. **Receive data**
-    1. The system should be able to receive data from multiple nodes
-    2. Maps to the user being able to collect data
-    3. Priority Level: 0 \
+    i.
+The system should be able to receive data from multiple nodes ii.
+Maps to the user being able to collect data iii.
+Priority Level: 0
 4. **Decompress data**
-    1. The system should be able to decompress received data
-    2. Maps to the user being able to collect data
-    3. Priority Level: 1
+    i.
+The system should be able to decompress received data ii.
+Maps to the user being able to collect data iii.
+Priority Level: 1
 5. **Store data in the database**
-    1. The system should be able to store collected data in a database
-    2. Maps to the user being able to collect data
-    3. Priority Level: 0
+    i.
+The system should be able to store collected data in a database ii.
+Maps to the user being able to collect data iii.
+Priority Level: 0
 6. **Retrieve requested data**
-    1. The system should be able to retrieve data from the database
-    2. Maps to the user being able to see data
-    3. Priority Level: 0
+    i.
+The system should be able to retrieve data from the database ii.
+Maps to the user being able to see data iii.
+Priority Level: 0
 7. **Set sensor time intervals**
-    1. The system should allow the user to adjust the time intervals on a specified sensor, or globally across all sensors
-8. Maps to the user being able to collect data
-9. Priority Level: 2
+    i.
+The system should allow the user to adjust the time intervals on a specified sensor, or globally across all sensors ii.
+Maps to the user being able to collect data iii.
+Priority Level: 2

 #### 2.2.3.
 Database

 1. **Store data from sensors**
-    1. The database should store the data received from the central hub
-    2. Maps to the user being able to collect data
-    3. Priority Level: 0
+    i.
+The database should store the data received from the central hub ii.
+Maps to the user being able to collect data iii.
+Priority Level: 0
 2. **Make data searchable**
-    1. The database should be searchable by user-specified queries
-    2. Maps to the user being able to see data
-    3. Priority Level: 0
+    i.
+The database should be searchable by user-specified queries ii.
+Maps to the user being able to see data iii.
+Priority Level: 0

 ### 2.3.
 Non-Functional Requirements